eclipse-sumo/sumo/docs/web/docs/Tools/Routes.md

 - Does not handle nested elements (i.e. stops) reliably
 - Does not handle named routes

+!!! note
+    A alternative to routecheck.py is duarouter with options **--skip-new-routes --repair --ignore-errors --ptline-routing** which doesn't have the above limitations.

 # findAllRoutes.py

 The tool determines all possible routes between the given source and target edges.
 Example: